techidock/open-source/channel_area/README.md

 coordinates are listed below the canvas.
 You can clear the shape using the *Clear Polygon* button.
 The area updates automatically as you change the shape.
 Each point is shown as a blue marker.
 Double‑click a marker to drag it to a new location; it turns black while being edited.
+Choose the units (m, cm, or mm) from the drop‑down to have results displayed in the same units squared.